The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Acknowledgements

 \section{Acknowledgements}

-This research was enabled in part through the computational resources and services provided by Advanced Research Computing at the University of British Columbia and in part by support provided by the Digital Research Alliance of Canada.
+This research was enabled in part through the computational resources and services provided by Advanced Research Computing at the University of British Columbia and in part through the support provided by the Digital Research Alliance of Canada.
+This study also benefits from the cloud computing credits awarded by Microsoft Azure through a pilot program with UBC Advanced Research Computing.

+The authors would like to thank the four anonymous reviewers as well as the area chairs for their thoughtful comments and discussions, which helped improve this article considerably.
+We thank Emily P. Ahn and Eleanor Chodroff for creating and releasing the VoxCommunis, which inspired our data creation process.
+Finally, we acknowledge that this work is impossible without the pioneering efforts of many language researchers who collected and shared speech corpora across world languages.